deepfryed/swift-more/README.md

 * Go nuts - there is no style guide, just a spiffy example and a patch will do.
 * Bonus points for pull requests!

-## TODO

-* No dirty attribute or association tracking yet.
-A save will either insert or update always.
-* So many other things, raise issues if you need anything although I would prefer pull requests.

 ## LICENSE
 [Creative Commons Attribution - CC BY](http://creativecommons.org/licenses/by/3.0)